 Questions to include in your eNPS survey

-As already mentioned, an effective way to get more out of eNPS is to send out follow-up questions.
+An effective way to get more out of your survey and show that you value employee feedback is to include a follow-up question.
 Just make sure you keep these guidelines in mind when doing so:

 - Keep it brief.
-To be effective, an eNPS survey should remain separate from a longer engagement survey.
+To be effective, an employee net promoter score survey should remain separate from a longer employee engagement survey.
 Resist adding more than one follow-up question.

 - Opt for an open-ended question.
-While your first eNPS question asks for a specific number, your second question should give employees space to explain their opinions in more detail.
+While your main question asks for a specific number, your second question should give employees space to explain their opinions in more detail.
 Avoid yes/no questions, loaded questions, or overly specific questions.

 Examples of eNPS follow-up questions

-- What was the primary reason for your answer?
+- What was the primary reason for the score you gave?

-- (For detractors) What do you think we could do better as an employer?
+- What can we do better as an organization?

-- (For detractors/passives) What is one thing holding you back from referring friends to the company?
+- Would anything hold you back from referring friends to the company?

 Follow-up questions to avoid

-- Do you see yourself working here in 5 years’ time?
+- Do you see yourself working here in five years? [leading to YES/NO answers]

-eNPS benchmarks and eNPS score range: what are top companies getting?
+eNPS benchmarks & eNPS range: What are top companies getting?

-Top tip: Don’t despair if your eNPS is much lower than your NPS.
-As employees’ lives are much more intimately bound to their workplaces than consumers’ lives are to a product, employees are likely to be more critical when submitting their score.
+⭐️ Top tip: Don’t despair if your eNPS is much lower than your NPS.
+As employees’ lives are much more intimately bound to their workplaces than consumers’ lives are to a product, employees are usually more critical when submitting a score.

 So you’ve just done your first round of eNPS questions, and the results are in.
-Your company’s eNPS is 10.
-Not bad, but there’s room for improvement.
-So how can you leverage your eNPS to get a better score next time?
+Your company’s score is 10.
+Not bad — but there’s room for improvement.
+So how can you leverage your employee net promoter score to get a better score next time?

-Conducting regular eNPS cycles normalizes the process while giving you enough data to find trends.
-Hold your eNPS questions too far apart, and you won’t be able to pinpoint the changes that corresponded to each score.
+Having regular employee net promoter score cycles normalizes the process while giving you enough data to find trends.
+If you send your survey too far apart, and you won’t be able to pinpoint the changes that corresponded to each score.

 Be honest about your eNPS

-Don’t keep your eNPS results from your staff.
-By letting them know your eNPS, your employees will feel included and invested rather than removed from the evaluation process.
+Don’t hide your results from your staff.
+By being transparent about the employee net promoter score of your business, your employees will feel included and invested rather than removed from the evaluation process.
 Similarly, be courageous in facing up to negative scores.
-Show employees that you’re motivated to instigate change by a low result, rather than sticking your head in the sand.
+Show employees that you’re committed to improving low results by investing in engagement, rather than sticking your head in the sand.

-Don’t be afraid to follow up with a survey
+Don’t be afraid to follow up with a pulse survey

-While we’re not suggesting you run engagement surveys after every eNPS cycle, we recommend using surveys if your most recent eNPS showed noticeable results (whether it’s a low first eNPS result or a considerable increase between your 4th and 5th eNPS).
-Longer or more specific surveys can help you understand why your eNPS is what it is and learn about the things that eNPS relates to, but doesn’t account for.
+While we’re not suggesting you run longer engagement surveys after every eNPS cycle, we recommend using surveys (a pulse survey, for example) if your most recent score showed a major increase or decrease.
+Longer or more specific surveys can help you understand why your score is what it is and learn about the things that it relates to, but doesn’t account for.

-The best way to ensure you improve your eNPS score is to act upon your last one.
-Make it plain to your employees that you’ve heard, understood, and valued their thoughts.
-For this reason, you must include that follow-up question (otherwise, you won’t know where action is most needed).
+The best way to ensure you improve your eNPS is to act upon your last one.
+Make it clear to your employees that you’ve heard, understood, and valued their thoughts.
+For this reason, we highly recommend that you include that follow-up question (otherwise, you won’t know where action is most needed).

-Continue to show transparency to your staff by talking about your own reaction to the eNPS results and what you intend to do with them.
-Company culture improves when employees know that their views have a tangible impact on the actions of their managers, and it motivates them to keep taking part in the surveys.
+Continue to show transparency by talking to your people about your own reaction to the eNPS results and what you intend to do with them.
+Company culture improves when employees know that their views have a tangible impact on the actions of leadership, and it motivates them to keep taking part in the surveys.

 Why you should use engagement surveys after eNPS

-We explained that eNPS should be separate from surveys because the conciseness and simplicity of eNPS make it effective in ways surveys are not.
-However, the reverse is also true: There are some things that only an engagement survey can reveal, so don’t forget about them.
+We explained that eNPS should be separate from longer surveys because its conciseness and simplicity make it effective in ways engagement surveys are not.
+But there are some things that only an engagement survey can reveal, so don’t forget about them.
 Again, eNPS is simply a good starting point.

-Imagine if you were ill, and the doctor found you had a temperature of 40º C, but sent you away without suggesting a course of action or asking questions.
+Imagine you felt unwell and your doctor simply assessed you had a very high temperature, but sent you away without suggesting a course of action or asking questions.
 That would be a pretty unsatisfactory check-up!
-In the same way, make sure you combine your eNPS with engagement surveys at regular intervals so that you can get a more detailed picture of your company culture and the steps you need to take to nurture it.
+At your company, too, check-ups should be thorough, and extra testing may be required.
+So combine your employee net promoter score surveys with engagement surveys at regular intervals for a detailed picture of your company culture and the steps you should take to nurture it.